SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="5YZYZPUqdG7S" -->
-And finally, as a last step we can vizualize the estimated free-energy path from the histograms and compare it with the analytical shape of the input external potential.
+And finally, as the last step, we can visualize the estimated free-energy path from the histograms and compare it with the analytical shape of the input external potential.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/", "height": 297} id="_UKh6FyLcN9y" outputId="cba839f6-78e8-43c3-f540-5567c5c4b00e"